richardvanhook/Force.com-Patterns/README.md

 Contains code examples from the Dreamforce "Apex Design Patterns" session.

-This session has been conducted twice, hence the sub-folders for df11 and df12.
+This session has been conducted twice, hence the sub-folders df11 and df12.